 Namutoni Camp is on the eastern edge of the Etosha pan.
 This old fort towers over the surroundings and providesa great look out point.

-Olifantsrus Campsite has great waterholes and is the latest addition to Etosha camping.
-Between Okaukuejo and Dolomite Camp, in the north west of the park.
+Olifantsrus Camp has great waterholes and is the latest addition to Etosha camping.
+Set between Okaukuejo and Dolomite Camp, in the north-west of the park.

 Onkoshi Camp is one of the newer eco camps in Etosha National Park.
 It's and designed to blend in with the surroundings on the edge of the pan.